Frequently

 The Isle of Wight Observatory

-Our roofs are secured internally when closed with heavy-duty locking hasps.
+Our roofs are secured internally when closed with heavy-duty locking hasps that are only accessible from inside.
+Our walls are always internally lined to prevent ingress should an intruder attempt to remove external cladding (a common means of access to sheds and observatories).
 In short, it is probably easier to break into your house than our observatories!

 To be honest, there isn’t really a “best” time of year.
 Some of our customers choose to install in the Summer/Autumn in order to avoid disrupting their observations during darker winter months – getting the kit ready for the new season – whereas some choose to install in Winter/Spring to avoid garden upheaval during the Summer months.
 It depends on your priorities, but bear in mind that we take comprehensive steps to avoid damage to your garden/lawn so it shouldn’t need time to ‘recover’ after installation…. equally, the on-site part of installation is very quick, so you won’t be without your observing space for very long!